ROCm/Tensile/CONTRIBUTING.rst

 Contributing Guide
 ********************************************************************

 Welcome to the Tensile project!
 If you're thinking about contributing, this document is for you.
-We welcome all contributions, It is intended to help newcomers get acquainted with the contribution workflow.
+We encourage you to read this guide to understand how to contribute to the project to ensure that your contributions are accepted and merged in a timely manner.

 .. tip::